org-formation/aws-resource-providers/code-commit/repository-association/docs/README.md

 #### RepositoryNames

-A list of repository names that are associated with the specified approval rule template.
+A list of repository names that will be associated with the specified approval rule template.

 _Required_: Yes